Finnitio/3dpcorne-shield-nodefree/readme.md

 Reading into ergo mech keyboards i realised that i find the idea of the corne keyboard layout very interesting.
 I would summarize that you do not skip a key ro reach a key.
 Due to layers and modifiers it is not necessary to have more keys, i already know where I all find the keys I am looking for.
 One goal was to keep it as cheap as possible, since i own a 3d printer it was cheaper to print it than having pcbs made.
 That is also the reason I went for nice!nano clones with zmk.
 I also wanted to have low profile keys to save overall buildheight.
 I found cheap gateron switches/hotswaps and the rest is easy to source from ali express.
 Overall cost for one keyboard is around x €.

-After the first version was build i realiesed that i had to lift my wrists slightly to reach the upper row.
+After the first version was build i realised that i had to lift my wrists slightly to reach the upper row.
 After some reasearch I decided that something like the dactyl was a bit too much, especially when trying to keep the build height low.
-So i angled the upper row upwards.
+So i only angled the upper row upwards.
 I am very happy how it turned out!
 I basically don't need to move my wrists when typing.

 build
 ==========================